 WARNING: Be sure to read the electrical safety information in the safety rules section of this manual before you begin.
 If you do not understand the electrical safety information do not attempt to use your unit.
 Seek help from someone that does understand the information or call the customer assistance help line at 1-800-235-5878.

-GUIDE BAR AND CHAIN OIL bar.
+GUIDE BAR AND CHAIN OIL

+The chain oiler provides lubrication to the chain and guide bar.
 Be sure to fill the bar oil tank before each cutting session.
-The oiler activator/ bar oil cap must be used regularly and often enough to maintain a thin film of oil on the bar and chain while saw is cutting.
-It is recommended that the oiler actuator/ bar oil cap be operated six (6) times per minute and held for approximately three (3) seconds each time it is pressed.
 For maximum guide bar and chain life, we recommend you use Craftsman chain saw bar oil.
 If Craftsman bar oil is not available, you may use a good grade SAE 30 oil until you are able to obtain Craftsman brand.
-The oil output is manually metered during operation.
 Use a funnel to fill the tank.
 Replace oil cap securely.

 Check oil level after every 15 minutes of operation.

-The manually operated chain oiler provides lubrication to the chain and guide